MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetpinretrievemodedataformatlist.md

 ## -description

-The **AcxTargetPinRetrieveModeDataFormatList** function given an existing ACXTARGETPIN object, returns a ACXDATAFORMATLIST SignalProcessingMode data format list ACX object.
+The **AcxTargetPinRetrieveModeDataFormatList** function given an existing ACXTARGETPIN object, returns the ACXDATAFORMATLIST associated to the specified signal-processing-mode data format list.

 ## -parameters

 ### -param TargetPin

-A pointer to the location of an existing ACXTARGETPIN Object.
+An existing ACXTARGETPIN Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param SignalProcessingMode

-TBD - A GUID identifying the signal processing mode to which the specified data format list belong.
+A GUID identifying the signal processing mode to which the specified data format list belong.

 ### -param DataFormatList

-TBD - A handle to a new SignalProcessingMode data format list.
+Pointer to a location receiving an ACXDATAFORMATLIST handle.
 For more information about signal processing modes, [Audio Signal Processing Modes](/windows-hardware/drivers/audio/audio-signal-processing-modes).

 ## -returns